brian-chau/cpp_practice/README.md

     5. Better C++ Syntax
     6. Clang Format by xaver
 5. Close VSCode
+6. Install Clang Format with `sudo apt install clang-format`
-6. Type `code .` in the terminal to restart it.
+7. Type `code .` in the terminal to restart it.
-7. Press Ctrl+Shift+X again to open the "Extensions" window.
+8. Press Ctrl+Shift+X again to open the "Extensions" window.
-8. If any of the above extensions say "Install in WSL: Ubuntu-20.04", then click that button.
+9. If any of the above extensions say "Install in WSL: Ubuntu-20.04", then click that button.
-9. Configure editor settings
+10. Configure editor settings
     1. Click the gear icon in the lower left corner.
     2. Click Settings.
     3. In the search bar, type "minimap" and uncheck "Editor > Minimap: Enabled" where the checkbox says "Controls whether the minimap is shown"